Preston Dock: Other

 From October 1982 to November 1990 the former Isle of Man passenger vessel TSS Manxman was moored at Preston Dock.
 Originally purchased to be used as a museum and visitor centre, the vessel was converted for use as a floating restaurant and bar.
 Upon expiration of its mooring contract the vessel was towed to Liverpool.

 Further facilities included a hydraulic power house and a hospital.

 New facilities

 Following the closure of the Port of Preston in 1981, the docks have been redeveloped and now provide the following facilities:

 Anchorage Business Park

 Developed from the original industrial estate located along Chain Caul Way to the west of Riversway is the Anchorage Business Park, named after the Preston's original mooring and wharves that dated back to pre-Industrial Revolution times.
-Also known as Riversway West, it is a business park with around twenty to thirty small to medium businesses and light industry, including:
+Also known as Riversway West, it is a business park with around twenty to thirty small to medium businesses and light industry.